Protein: Seafood, Salmon

 Brush the pieces with bourbon maple syrup.
 We have had good results with Cedar Ridge or Blis, but feel free to use your favorite or what you can find.
 Regular maple syrup is perfectly fine too for you weirdos that do not like bourbon.

 Heat your smoker to 175-200 degrees.
-If you are using a pellet smoker the choice of wood is not as important but if using real wood use a mild fruit wood, maple, or alder.
+If you are using a pellet grill like a Traeger smoker, the choice of wood pellets is not as important but if using real wood use a mild fruit wood, maple, or alder wood.
+We feel we get the best results when smoking the salmon at lower temperature as this increase the duration of the smoking process and you are able to get more smoke flavor on your fish.

 We smoke our salmon on maple planks because our son has a salmon allergy so we try to avoid cross contaminating the smoker.
 It works well, but is in no way required.
 If placing the fish directly on the grate, make sure it is well oiled to avoid the fish sticking.